linky00/worldenddisk/content/projects/bradwill-hungtop/index.md

 {{< overview >}}

 {{% overview-text %}}
 Comedy visual novel about tradwives, party bottoms, and Charli XCX.
-Made in collaboration with [Will Pollock](https://www.instagram.com/jpeg.admirer/).
+Made in collaboration with [Will Pollock](https://www.instagram.com/jpeg.admirer/), and with character designs by [Ellie Morris](https://www.instagram.com/star.artt2/).

 This will never see the light of day.
 {{% /overview-text %}}